ibm-cloud-docs/cloud-object-storage/cli/curl.md

 ```
 {:codeblock}

-A list of valid provisioning codes for `LocationConstraint` can be referenced in [the Storage Classes guide](/docs/services/cloud-object-storage/iam?topic=cloud-object-storage-classes#classes-locationconstraint).
+A list of valid codes for `LocationConstraint` can be referenced in [the Storage Classes guide](/docs/services/cloud-object-storage/iam?topic=cloud-object-storage-classes#classes-locationconstraint).

 ## Create a bucket CORS
 {: #curl-new-cors}